jejung/heimdall/README.md

 and Forums.
 Unfortunately this data is private and could not be distributed along side with this program.

-Just for the sake of testing it we have used a snippet of each message, GMail APIs already provides a way to get only a short but relevant part for each message instead of the entire message itself.
+Just for the sake of testing it we have used a snippet of each message, GMail APIs already provide a way to get only a short but relevant part for each message instead of the entire message itself.

 The `ANY` stop words options was used for those tests.